 Gives advice and helps people understand their workplace rights and responsibilities, including minimum wages and award conditions.

-The Australian Council of Trade Unions provide lots of introductory information about the world of work
+The Australian Council of Trade Unions provides lots of introductory information about the world of work.